 14.2.The Customer shall indemnify and hold NBS harmless in full against all losses, claims, costs, expenses and any sums awarded or claimed against NBS arising out of or in connection with any claim brought against NBS for infringement of a third party's rights (including any Intellectual Property Rights) arising out of, or in connection with, the receipt or use of the Literature, or any other content provided by the Customer, for use by NBS.

 14.3.The Logos may only be used by the Customer during the Term.
+The Customer’s failure to adhere to this clause 14.3 will be a material breach of the Contract entitling NBS to terminate the Contract and retain all Subscription Fees paid in advance.
 On termination of the Contract or part thereof the Customer must remove the Logos from all media relating to the Services.

 15.1.This Contract shall, unless and until terminated in accordance with this clause 15, commence upon the Contract Start Date detailed on the Order Form and shall continue for the Initial Term and thereafter, shall automatically be renewed for successive periods of 24 months on the expiry of the Initial Term or Renewal Period (each Renewal Period) unless: